Terumo-App/terumo-core/README.md

 # Terumo Service Search Monolith

-This repository, `terumo-service-search-monolith`, contains the backend of the Terumo application.
+This repository, `terumo-core`, contains the backend of the Terumo application.

 ## Terumo: Contact-Based Image Retrieval Tool for Renal Pathologists